Previous Page Parent Page Next Page TOC

 Cross section collection options

-As another example we show a route to chaos via period doubling bifurcations.
-The model is a chemical-reaction-kinetics analogon to Rössler’s simple chaotic attractor [1,2].
+As another example, we illustrate the route to chaos through period doubling bifurcations using a chemical-kinetics analog of Rössler’s chaotic attractor [1],[2].

-As in the previous example, we set up the cross section task to detect maxima of a variable (X2).
-The settings are chosen to allow a relatively efficient calculation of the bifurcation diagram:
+As before, set up the cross section task to detect maxima of a variable (X2).
+Recommended settings:

 Cross section options for chaotic example

-The scan task is set up to scan the autocatalytic expansion parameter from 0.05 to 0.2, and a plot with the scan parameter on the x axis and X2-concentration on the y axis is defined.
+The scan task scans the autocatalytic expansion parameter from 0.05 to 0.2.
+Define a plot with the scan parameter on x-axis and X2 concentration on the y-axis.

 References